bazelbuild/bazel/site/versions/master/docs/windows.md

 * [Python](https://www.python.org/downloads/)
 <br/>Both Python 2 and Python 3 are supported.
-Currently, we use python wrapper scripts to call the actual MSVC compiler, so please make sure python is installed and its location is added into PATH.
+Currently, we use Python wrapper scripts to call the actual MSVC compiler, so please make sure Python is installed and its location is added into PATH.
-It's also a good idea to set `BAZEL_PYTHON` environment variable to tell Bazel where python is.
+It's also a good idea to set `BAZEL_PYTHON` environment variable to tell Bazel where Python is.
 <br/>For example: `export BAZEL_PYTHON=C:/Python27/python.exe`

 Bazel will auto-configure the location of Visual Studio and Python at the first